wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/advisor-cost-recommendations">Cost recommendations</a> includes "Potential yearly savings" specific to each impacted resource:<br /><a taget="_blank" href="https://user-images.githubusercontent.com/300046/139529616-c8a45f35-23db-45a4-b1ee-3027bb9fa139.png">
    <img alt="wa-azure-cost-1802x260" src="https://user-images.githubusercontent.com/300046/139529616-c8a45f35-23db-45a4-b1ee-3027bb9fa139.png"></a>

 Azure Advisor <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/advisor-get-started">automatically identifies</a> low-utilization virtual machines when:
    * Average CPU utilization is 5% or less (configurable to 5%, 10%, 15%, or 20%)
    * network utilization is less than 2%
    * current workload can be accommodated by a smaller virtual machine size.
    <br /><br />

+### AWS partner dashbird.io

+Amazon partner <a target="_blank" href="https://dashbird.io/">dashbird.io/</a> (for $79/mo. after 14 day trial) continuously runs multiple best practice checks against serverless workloads, to provide actionable advice on how to improve the applications in alignment with Well-Architected best practices.

 ### AWS WA Assessment Tool